joeybrown-ctrl/Beercrawlr/README.md

 ```
 AS a beer-loving tourist,
 WHEN I enter my current location into Beercrawlr,
-THEN I am given the closest breweries and top 5 rated restaurants.
+THEN I am given the closest breweries, bottle shops, cideries and highly-rated gastropubs.
 ```

 ## Acceptance Criteria

 ```
-GIVEN an app that locates local breweries and highly-rated restaurants through form inputs
+GIVEN an app that locates local breweries, bottle shops, cideries and highly-rated gastropubs through form inputs
 WHEN I enter my current city
-THEN I am presented with the breweries closest to me
+THEN I am presented with two options: 'Thirsty?' or 'Thirsty & Hungry?'
+WHEN I choose 'Thirsty?'
+THEN I am given the information of local breweries, bottle shops and cideries
-WHEN I view a particular brewery
+WHEN I view a particular brewery, bottle shop or cidery
-THEN I am presented with their address, website URL, phone number and the type of brewery (microbrewery, bar, brewpub, etc)
+THEN I am presented with their address, website URL, and phone number
-WHEN I have worked up an appetite after a day of enjoyable brews
-THEN I search for nearby restaurants via form inputs
+WHEN I choose 'Thirsty & Hungry'
-WHEN presented with the top-five highly-rated restaurants near me
+THEN I am presented with the top-five highly-rated local breweries and gastropubs that also serve food
+WHEN I view a particular food-serving brewery
 THEN I can view their cuisine, address, website URL and phone number
 ```